ronniross/epistemic-pruning-engine/epistemic-pollution-antidote-engine.md

 Cynicism: when people realize they’ve been misled, they often conclude that all information is suspect, which further disables collective action.

 It began as literary fiction, was repurposed online, and now exists as a self‑sustaining ecosystem of memes, videos, and “investigative” content that produces its own demand for attention and a dead end where the ones spreading the pattern know it's not what it matters.

+---

+## what an 'antidote engine' would need to counter it

+### 1 - origins

+If we’re building an epistemic‑pollution‑antidote‑engine, we need to understand what it’s up against.
+Based on the above, the engine should incorporate:

+If pistemic pollution relies on severing a claim from its actual source then the antidote engine must re‑establish provenance quickly and visually; timelines, booknames, informational-clarity and relevant.

+### 2 - separating and identifying potion ingredients

+Polluted narratives glue together unrelated truths.

+The antidote engine should separate the components: True fact A, True fact B, Fictional claim, causal links and purposes.

+Then show that C does not follow from A + B.

+This can help entities maintain trust in the true facts while rejecting the false narrative.